 - Graduates will be successful in their professional careers and/or post graduate training as demonstrated by their abilities to solve important biomedical engineering problems, and to develop and implement new and valuable ideas with potential applications to healthcare.

 - Graduates will be able to work competitively in diverse professional environments, as demonstrated by their abilities to work on teams, to work independently, to provide leadership, to mentor junior co-workers, and to communicate effectively.

 - Graduates will behave professionally and ethically, pursue lifelong learning opportunities, be committed to responsible safety practices, and articulate the societal impact of their work.

 Student will only be admitted to the Biomedical Engineering program after they have completed their Freshman year.
-Admissions will be limited to 40 per year, and these students will be chosen based on their overall GPA.
+Admission slots are limited each year, and students will be selected based on their overall GPA.
 To be considered for the program, students must complete the following courses.

 |MATH 155||Calculus 1||4|